Skip to main content

 Discussion Items for Management and Board Consideration

-The table below suggests 5 questions that risk leaders can use to prompt conversations with executives and boards about how to better prioritize risks and monitor them over time.
+The list below suggests 5 questions that risk leaders can use to prompt conversations with executives and boards about how to better prioritize risks and monitor them over time.

 Related Tools